multiversx/mx-docs/docs/sdk-and-tools/sdk-js/sdk-js-signing-providers.md

 ### Login and logout

-Then, ask the user to login using xPortal on her phone:
+Then, ask the user to log in using xPortal on her phone:

 ```js
 const { uri, approval } = await provider.connect();